sourdough-danish-pastries-recipe

 If your butter feels like it’s beginning to melt on the edges, place it in the refrigerator for a few minutes to help it set back up.
 If your butter block is still cold, but nice and pliable, you’re ready for the next step.

 Before I even begin rolling, I like to press the dough into the shape of a rectangle with my hands.
 I pinch the corners out to help them keep their shape.
-Focus on being as precise as you can, and measure your dough for each step.

 Frequently check that the dough is not sticking to your counter.
 Lift up the edges and sprinkle with more flour when you need to.